Wants to Meet Up

 Once a girl answered me that she thought I had deserved it, anyway now tried to delete the vouch but it wouldn't work...
 I told her that this is precisely why one should be careful when vouching for another member (and hence why you should yourself).

 Countries I’ve Visited

-Argentina, Austria, Bahrain, Bangladesh, Belarus, Belgium, Brazil, Cambodia, Canada, Chile, China, Cuba, Czech Republic, Denmark, Egypt, England, Estonia, France, Germany, Greece, Guadeloupe, Guatemala, Hong Kong, Hungary, India, Ireland, Italy, Japan, Jordan, Kazakhstan, Kuwait, Laos, Latvia, Lebanon, Liechtenstein, Lithuania, Luxembourg, Macao, Malta, Mauritania, Mexico, Moldova, Monaco, Morocco, Myanmar, Netherlands, Norway, Oman, Philippines, Poland, Portugal, Qatar, Romania, Russian Federation, San Marino, Saudi Arabia, Scotland, Slovakia, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Tunisia, Ukraine, United Arab Emirates, United Kingdom, United States, Vatican City State, Viet Nam, Western Sahara
+Argentina, Australia, Austria, Bahrain, Bangladesh, Belarus, Belgium, Brazil, Cambodia, Canada, Chile, China, Cuba, Czech Republic, Denmark, Egypt, England, Estonia, France, Germany, Greece, Guadeloupe, Guatemala, Hong Kong, Hungary, India, Ireland, Italy, Japan, Jordan, Kazakhstan, Kuwait, Laos, Latvia, Lebanon, Liechtenstein, Lithuania, Luxembourg, Macao, Malta, Mauritania, Mexico, Moldova, Monaco, Morocco, Myanmar, Netherlands, New Caledonia, New Zealand, Norway, Oman, Philippines, Poland, Portugal, Qatar, Romania, Russian Federation, San Marino, Saudi Arabia, Scotland, Slovakia, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Tunisia, Ukraine, United Arab Emirates, United Kingdom, United States, Vatican City State, Viet Nam, Western Sahara

 Countries I’ve Lived In

 Argentina, Australia, Austria, Brazil, China, Egypt, France, Germany, India, Italy, Japan, Mexico, Morocco, Portugal, Qatar, Russian Federation, South Korea, Spain, Taiwan, Ukraine, United States